Code Vein: Story

 The group travels to the mountains and faces the real Nicola, revealing that the one who accompanied Mia was a clone that Jack killed as its existence hastened Nicola's frenzy.
 The group reaches and soothe Nicola as he was fighting the Relic's influence, reuniting with Mia.
 Jack is assaulted on the way up the mountain by Juzo Mido, a scientist who believes Revenants are the next step in evolution and is seeking Silva, now a Successor.
-Jack reveals that the Gaol of the Mists was created by Silva to contain the Revenants for the sake of humanity and needed constant blood to maintain which led to the Blood Bead levy system.
-Jack joins the group to secure more Relics, including Eva, a new Successor who joins the group after being restored.
+Jack reveals that the Gaol of the Mists was created by Silva to contain the Revenants for the sake of humanity and needed constant blood to maintain, which led to the Blood Bead levy system.
+Jack joins the group to secure more Relics, including Eva, a new Successor who joins the group if the protagonist restores her.

-They confront Mido, who reveals his plan of undoing the Gaol as he kills his men so the Relics in his possession merge into Silva, causing him to mutate into the frenzied Skull King with the Gaol briefly dropping enough to reveal the outside world is filled with monsters.
-Upset at Silva resisting the Relic, Mido explains though the Gaol started off as a prison for Revenants, it has become a shield from the monsters outside as he desires for Revenants to fight the horrors and evolve.
+They confront Mido, who reveals his plan of undoing the Gaol as he kills his men so the Relics in his possession merge into Silva, causing him to mutate into the frenzied Skull King with the Gaol briefly dropping enough to reveal the outside world had still been infested with the monstrous Horrors.
+Upset at Silva resisting the Relic, Mido explains though the Gaol started off as a prison for Revenants, it has become a shield from the Horrors outside as he desires for Revenants to fight them and evolve.
 The group defeats him before he can reach Silva, but the damage is done and the group's only option is the protagonist resolving to replace Silva as the Successor.
 The group make their way to Silva's crypt and learn Io is a clone of Cruz, one of many sisters acting on Cruz's desire to prevent her resurrection by attending to the Successors.
 The group battle the Skull King, who loses control of his Relic as it calls the other Relics who transform him into the newest Queen, the Virgin Reborn, before being defeated.

-The ending depends on how many Successors the protagonist saved.
-If none are saved, the protagonist is killed by Louis when they begin to frenzy while attempting to absorb the Relics with the protagonist's surviving companions becoming the current Successors.
-If the protagonist only saves some Successors, they absorb Silva's Relic and take his place in maintaining the Gaol, with Io staying by their side.
-By saving every Successor, Io intervenes and takes the protagonist's place, absorbing all Relics.
-With the Successors restored, Io transforms into a new Bloodspring, the Weeping Tree, replenishing the Blood Beads and maintaining the Gaol as the city begins anew.
-Io produces a Blood Bead carrying her memory, allowing the protagonist and the group to venture to the outside world to save others, alongside their comrades almost a decade later.
+The ending depends on how many Successors are saved and on the collection of the unique “Eos Vestiges.”